 Chicken and avocado salad with a base of baby spinach leaves

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.
 We donate 25% of our “click money” proceeds to these charitable organizations.

 Since I exercise frequently, I try to consume the recommended daily amount of protein my body needs to aid in muscle development.
 Our bodies don't store proteins the way they do fat, so we need to maintain a steady daily source of it.
 However, I rarely get enough in my diet — even when I'm trying — simply because I find it difficult to eat meat (a prime source of protein) with every meal.

-Luckily, protein can be found in many foods other than just meat; nuts, seeds, and beans are also good sources.
+Luckily, protein can be found in many foods other than just meat.
+Nuts, seeds, and beans are also good sources.
 Did you know that avocados have the highest protein content of any fruit?
-This chicken & avocado salad is a quick and easy dish to throw together, and it is packed with protein!
+This chicken and avocado salad is a quick and easy dish to throw together, and it is packed with protein!

-This ingredient list will make 2 salads the size of the salad pictured above.
+This ingredient list makes 2 salads the size of the salad pictured above.

 Rinse the spinach leaves well and add them to 2 salad bowls.
 Divide the shredded chicken evenly amongst both bowls, then split the cranberries and cashews and add to each bowl.
 Cut a small avocado into strips and place those atop the salad.
 If you're a bacon fan, you can add bacon as a topper.

 It tastes *almost* as good if you leave the bacon off, and it's much healthier!